 hot creek gorge was a filming location in the 1969 film true grit, as well as the 1960 film north to alaska also starring john wayne, the 1966 steve mcqueen film nevada smith, and the 1971 film shoot out with gregory peck.

-"just as the morning pink color was hitting the mountains above us, the light show was happening...breathtakingly beautiful. an experience never to be forgotten. great company, great colors. a great scene in perfect conditions. ahhhhhhh as the angels sang and the unicorns danced on rainbows in delight" ― bodhinku, pink light show
+"just as the morning pink color was hitting the mountains above us, the light show was happening...breathtakingly beautiful. an experience never to be forgotten. great company with my pup, great colors. a great scene in perfect conditions. ahhhhhhh as the angels sang and the unicorns danced on rainbows in delight" ― bodhinku, pink light show

 MORE QUOTES FOR EXTRA MEANING